While You’re Here

 Gates Hall, Newman Center for the Performing Arts

 Parking for the Newman Center

 Newman Center Garage: Parking is available in the adjacent garage just south of the Newman Center for the Performing Arts on the University of Denver Campus.
 The garage is located at corner of University Blvd. and Wesley Ave., with the entrance off Wesley.
-The University of Denver charges an event parking fee of $10.00.
+The University of Denver charges an event parking fee of $10.00 (cash or credit).
 This is where all handicapped parking is located.